& The Parable of the Talents

 Luke says that Jesus told the parable of the minas when He was “near Jerusalem.”
 Matthew has this parable as part of the “Olivet Discourse” given to His disciples on the Mount of Olives.

 Looking at the map below we can see exactly where Jesus was.
 Mark 11 says Jesus and his disciples were near Bethphage and Bethany, at the Mount of Olives, when two disciples were sent to retrieve a colt for Jesus’ Triumphal Entry, so we know the timing was Jesus last week of life on this earth.

 We celebrate the Triumphal Entry as Palm Sunday, and the next Sunday of course is Easter.
-So, the events for this moment on the timeline were…
+So, the events coming soon after this moment on the timeline were…

 the Triumphal Entry,

 the cleansing of the temple,

 the Last Supper,

 All of this would happen in the coming few days.